Gluten-free Turtle Cheesecake is cheesecake perfection. There is simply nothing better than caramel, fudge, and pecans on a creamy cheesecake.

 The Turtle Cheesecake Topping

 Whew!
 That was kind of a lot.
 I know.
-But really, it’s not that difficult and the results are absolutely phenomenal!
+It may be a lengthy process but really, it's not that difficult and the results are absolutely phenomenal!
 This turtle cheesecake is not only gorgeous, but it tastes great too!

 Gluten-free Turtle Cheesecake